On the primordial correlation of gravitons with gauge fields: Introduction

 For inflationary magnetogenesis to work, it requires a breaking of the conformal invariance of electromagnetism during inflation, and therefore imply a departure from standard electromagnetism as in eq.~(\ref{Action1})\cite{Ratra:1991bn,Turner:1987bw,Widrow:2002ud}.
 But even then, back-reaction arising due to the generated electromagnetic fields and issues with entering regimes of strong coupling severely restricts the possibility for significant magnetic fields to be generated during inflation \cite{Demozzi:2009fu}.
 Only in some very special cases, it is possible for the observed magnetic fields to have been generated during inflation \cite{Durrer:2010mq, Byrnes:2011aa, Jain:2012jy, Ferreira:2013sqa,Ferreira:2014hma,Kobayashi:2019uqs}.
 It would therefore be very important to understand if magnetic fields observed on cosmological scales really have an inflationary origin or not.

 One possibility is to look at the correlation of the cosmological magnetic fields with the inflaton perturbation, or equivalently the gauge-invariant curvature perturbation.
 Such correlations have earlier been discussed in \cite{Caldwell:2011ra, Motta:2012rn, Jain:2012ga,Jain:2012vm,Biagetti:2013qqa}, and also in \cite{Chowdhury:2018blx,Chowdhury:2018mhj} in a different set-up.
 The idea being that magnetic fields, if they are indeed generated during inflation, will be correlated with the primordial curvature perturbation.
 On the other hand, if they are generated after inflation, no such correlation will exist.
 Assuming an exact model for generating the magnetic fields during inflation, one can compute the expected correlation.
 Since one of the few models, which can indeed generate significant primordial magnetic fields during inflation, takes the general form in eq.\,(\ref{Action1}), much attention was focussed on this model in the previous work, and in \cite{Jain:2012ga,Jain:2012vm} the non-Gaussian correlation function of the curvature perturbation with the magnetic field \beq \left< \zeta(\bf{k_1}) B(\bf{k_2})\cdot B(\bf{k_3})\right>~, \eeq was calculated.
 It was shown that such a non-Gaussian correlation function satisfies a new consistency relation in the squeezed limit and its magnitude becomes quite large in the flattened configuration in the Fourier space.
+Later, some consistency relations for the soft limit of the higher order correlators involving magnetic fields and matter over-densities were proposed and it was pointed out that any violation of such consistency relations would point towards an inflationary origin of cosmological magnetic fields \cite{Berger:2014wta}.